When Your Spouse or Partner Dies

 Joint bank accounts

-Joint accounts continue to operate normally after one account holder dies.
-The surviving partner can continue using the account.
-Notify the bank of the death so they can update their records and remove the deceased's name.
+Joint accounts carry on working normally after one account holder passes away, so you can keep using the account as usual.
+Let the bank know so they can update their records and take your partner's name off the account.
 Joint accounts do not form part of the estate and do not require probate.
 Sole accounts in your partner's name will be frozen until probate is granted.

 The mortgage